ArnavKucheriya/ArnavKucheriya/README.md

 # Welcome To Arnav Kucheriya's GitHub!
 ## About Me -
 I'm a Computer Science student and Enthusiast.
-I am currently planning on delving in the field of **Quantum Computing** and **Theoretical Computing**.
+I am currently exploring the fields of **Quantum Computing** and **Theoretical Computing**.
 I also do Game Development using **Unity**, **Unreal Engine 5** and **Cryengine**.

 ![ArnavKucheriya's GitHub stats](https://github-readme-stats.vercel.app/api?username=ArnavKucheriya&show_icons=true&theme=dracula)